 One of my very first blogs was about the art of negotiation.
-In it, I gave some practical and legal tips to achieve a successful negotiation.
+In it, I gave some practical and legal tips to achieve a successful outcome.
 But, little did I know that I completely omitted a key point in my negotiation tips: the importance of food in a negotiation.
 How could I possibly have missed this??!!

 Several months ago, I heard a piece on NPR about a study that was published in June 2016 by two professors at the University of Chicago Business School.
 These professors were publishing the results of their study about the role of food consumption in creating trust.*

 Strangers who ate the same food at the same time were more trusting of each other.

 Strangers who were assigned to eat the same foods cooperated more in a negotiation setting.

 When negotiators on separate sides of an argument consumed the same foods at the same time, they were able to come to a faster resolution that was beneficial for both parties.

 Negotiations by their very nature contain incentives that can foster competition.
 When two parties are each negotiating to achieve their own goals based on their position relative to the subject matter, they are automatically at different ends of a spectrum, regardless of how close their goals may actually be.

 …breaking the same bread together fosters bonds, cooperation and trust.